keroserene/go-webrtc/README.md

 Once the archive is ready, cgo takes care of everything, and building is as easy as `go build` or `go install`.
-If you'd like to try the chat demo, you can do `go run demo/chat/chat.go`.

 TODO(keroserene): More information / provide a real build script to automate the hard way so it becomes the easy way.